Which workflow are you buying: Gruv vs Routable vs Stripe Billing

 - Routable

-- Vendor onboarding via API or portal; bank verification and required data fields captured.
-Payee-side UX is developer-built as much as it is out-of-box.
+- Vendor onboarding via API or portal; bank verification, tax forms, and required data fields captured.
+Validate fit for non-vendor recipient classes.

 - Stripe Billing